maximtereshchenko/reference-car-service-project/README.md

 * **stage-1** - All required use cases implemented.
 Unit tests in place.
 CI configured
 * **stage-2** - Application state saved on disk instead of keeping it in memory.
 Application can be configured using ' application.toml' file
+* **stage-3** - Application can be interacted with through HTTP requests instead of console interface